What Is the Best Cut of Steak? The Ultimate Top 10 List

 Prime-Rib-Roast.png

-If you want to understand the different steak cuts out there, know that a few have confusing names.
+If you want to understand the different steak cuts, know that a few have confusing names.
 The ribeye and prime rib are just some examples of the confusion you may experience initially.

 The most popular way to prepare prime rib steak is to slow-roast it on low heat, finishing with a high-heat sear.
 The flavorful, thick-cut steak strands hold up to intense seasoning and bold flavors, so feel free to pair it with garlic, wine, or even a good barbecue rub.